A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 Image Source: Buy Landing Pages

 It is about hitting the right nerve of the target visitors.
-You will be basically capitalizing on their desperation for getting rid of that pain.
+You will be capitalizing on their desperation to eliminate that pain.

-However, that will be by offering a real solution to them, so make sure your product is able to make a strong case to do so.
+However, that will be by offering a real solution to them, so make sure your product can make a strong case to do so.

 You need to identify the pain points of your visitors and address them, so they can relate if they are experiencing it.